emreesahinoglu/Decentralized-Nonsmooth/README.md

 ## Datasets
 Datasets can be downloaded from [this link](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).
 Datasets must be located in upper level folder '../datasets/'.

+## Results

+You should make 'results' directory to save the results.
+In the 'results' directory you should have 'first' , 'zero' , 'dgfm', 'rho', 'er' folders.

 ## Simulations

 # Our Algorithm